kgorlen/EVBilling/README.md

 Schedule BEV, SPECIAL CONDITIONS, 8.
 OVERAGE/OVERAGE
 FEE](https://www.pge.com/tariffs/assets/pdf/tariffbook/ELEC_SCHEDS_BEV.pdf).

-**NOTE**: **evbilling** will require modification to process an OVERAGE FEE if/when one is incurred, since it is not known how this fee will appear on a BEV-1 rate schedule bill.

 ## CPSF_RATE_CHANGE

 ```
 CPSF_RATE_CHANGE = '7/1'
 """Date of CleanPowerSF annual rate change."""
 ```

 ## TOU_HOURS

 ```
 TOU_HOURS = {Tou.SUPER_OFF_PEAK:    [range(9, 12+2)],
              Tou.PEAK:              [range(12+4, 12+9)],